If you ever wanted to measure how well a community gets along, monitor how they shovel snow.

 The Bottom Line

-Be a good neighbour and help shovel the snow off your sidewalk and while you’re at it, clear your neighbours’ sidewalk, too.
+Be a good neighbour and while you’re shovelling the snow off your sidewalk, clear your neighbours’ sidewalk, too.
 A good community supports each other.
 Also, If you’re on vacation, it’s nice to rest easy knowing your neighbour will clear your sidewalk; reciprocity is a wonderful thing – bylaws, not so much.